Dustin Johnson injures back falling down stairs on eve of Masters

 David Winkle, his manager at Hambric Sports, said Johnson fell on the stairs at the home he is renting in Augusta.

-“He landed very hard on his lower back and is now resting, although quite uncomfortably,” Winkle said in an e-mail.
-“He has been advised to remain immobile and begin a regiment of anti-inflammatory medication and icing, with the hope of being able to play tomorrow.”
+“He landed very hard on his lower back and is now resting, although quite uncomfortably,” Winkle said in an email.
+“He has been advised to remain immobile and begin a regimen of anti-inflammatory medication and icing, with the hope of being able to play tomorrow.”

 What might help Johnson is that he is in the last group for the opening round, scheduled to tee off at 2:03 p.m. with two-time Masters champion Bubba Watson and PGA champion Jimmy Walker.